 In doing your best to prevent it, be sure to talk it over with your children.
 Always listen to their problems and approach them with an open mind, no matter how petite those problems might seem to you.
 What’s small to us may be bigger than world to them, remember.

 Believe it or not, even babies get stressed out.
 However, the type of stress they feel is mostly caused by high levels of stimulation given everything they are experiencing is new to them and they need time to process it.
 One of the best things you can do to calm them down is through physical contact.
 If you want to help your baby feel calm, get a comfy swaddle wrap and swaddle your baby into it.
 These are really amazing because they recreate the conditions in the womb so that the baby feels warm and safe.
 It will soothe your newborn’s cry and help them fall asleep.
 But no matter what, mommy’s soothing touch does the magic and can calm down even the rowdiest of babies.
 The only thing to bear in mind is that babies feel what their moms are feeling (including stress), so try to be calm and relaxed, and you’ll help them feel that way too.

 Children Dealing With Stress

 Young kids have plenty of problems besides studying and being good at school/sports/extracurricular activities given they have to deal with peer pressure.
 Most parents ignore the signs and mistake them for rudeness or being spoiled, but things can be quite problematic as their children have no idea how to handle stressful situations.
-Naturally, if not handled in time, these exact situations may have a negative impact on their later life.
+Naturally, if not handled in time and with a high fat diet, these exact situations may have a negative impact on their later life.
 The important thing is to keep communication channels open.
 No matter how big the situation or the mistake the kid’s made, you must sit down and talk to them.
 Even when they’re not feeling like talking, try to read their body language and find ways to approach them.
 Otherwise, they will slowly become introvert and cut you off altogether.